 October 9, 1956: Apparently, the perfect game pitched by Don Larsen the day before did not faze the Brooklyn Dodgers.
 Or maybe getting back to the cozy confines of Ebbets Field has given them a boost.
 Clem Labine goes the distance in Game 6, and then some.
 Enos Slaughter misjudges Jackie Robinson’s fly ball, and Jim Gilliam scores on the play.
 The Dodgers win, 1-0 in 10 innings.
 There will be a Game 7.

-Also born on this day, in Houston, is Mike Singletary, Hall of Fame linebacker for the Chicago Bears.
+Also born on this day, in Houston, is Mike Singletary, Hall of Fame linebacker for the Chicago Bears, who retired his Number 50.
 Singletary is also an ordained minister, like the late Reggie White, and it was Singletary who had the nickname “Minister of Defense” first.
-After 2 seasons as head coach of the San Francisco 49ers, he is now an assistant with the Minnesota Vikings.
+In 2009 and '10, he was the as head coach of the San Francisco 49ers, but is currently out of coaching, concentrating on his ministry.